CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/DER.4 emergency management.md

 #### DER.4.A14 Regular review and improvement of emergency response [Institutional Management] (IA)

-All emergency measures should be reviewed regularly or in the event of major changes to ensure that they are still respected and correctly implemented and that they are still capable of achieving the defined goals.
+All emergency measures should be reviewed regularly or in the case of major changes to ensure that they are still respected and correctly implemented and that they are still capable of achieving the defined goals.

 It should be investigated whether technical measures were correctly implemented and configured and whether organizational measures are implemented effectively and efficiently.
-In case of deviations, the causes of defects SHOULD be determined and improvement measures initiated.
+In the case of deviations, the causes of defects SHOULD be determined and improvement measures initiated.
 This summary of results SHOULD be released by the management level.
 In addition, a process should be initiated that controls and monitors whether and how the improvement measures are implemented.
 In case of default, this SHOULD be escalated to the management level at an early stage.

 It should be determined in the institution's management how the review activities are coordinated.
 In particular, reviews carried out in the area of ​​auditing, IT, security management, information security management and emergency management SHOULD be coordinated.
 For this purpose, it should be regulated which measures are to be checked when and by whom.

 #### DER.4.A15 Assessment of the Efficiency of the Emergency Management System [Institutional Management] (IA)

 It SHOULD regularly be assessed how powerful and effective the emergency management system is.
 As a basis SHOULD measure and evaluation criteria, such.
 B. Key performance indicators (Key Performance Indicators) are defined.
 These measured values ​​SHOULD be determined regularly and compared with the previous year's values.
-If the values ​​differ negatively, the causes SHOULD be determined and improvement measures defined.
+If the values ​​deviate negatively, the causes SHOULD be determined and improvement measures defined.
 The results of the evaluation SHOULD be reported to the management.

 The management SOLLTE decide with which measures the emergency management should be further developed.
 All decisions of the management level SHOULD be documented and the previous records updated.

 #### DER.4.A16 Emergency preparedness and emergency response planning for outsourced components [Institutional Management] (IA)

-In emergency preparedness and response planning for outsourced components, the contractor's emergency management SHOULD check the supplier's or service provider's emergency management.
+In emergency preparedness and response planning for outsourced components, the contractor's emergency management SHOULD audit the supplier or service provider's emergency management.
 This examination SHOULD be performed regularly by a person in charge of the institution's management.
 Also, the procedures in emergency tests and exercises SHOULD be coordinated with the supplier or outsourcing service provider and possibly carried out together.
 The results and evaluations SHOULD be exchanged regularly between the institution's management and the supplier or service provider.
 This should include any improvement measures.

 4 Further Information